statisticsnorway/ssb-coefficient-maker/examples/README.md

-# Formula Evaluation and Coefficient Calculation Guide
+# Guide to using Formula Evaluator and CoefficientCalculator

-Author: Benedikt Goodman
+Author: Benedikt Goodman\
 Helper: Claude Sonnet 3.7 by Anthropic

 This guide demonstrates how to use the `FormulaEvaluator` and `CoefficientCalculator` classes for mathematical formula evaluation with pandas objects.
-These classes aim to streamline linear algebra operations, and to make it as easy as possible to create coefficients from input-output models.
-The classes support arbitrary floating point numbers for high-precision calculations and provides validation on input data.
+These classes aim to streamline linear algebra operations, and to make it as easy as possible to create coefficients for input-output models.
+The classes support arbitrary floating point numbers using `mpmath` for high-precision calculations and provides validation on input data.

 ## Table of Contents
 - [Basic Usage](#basic-usage)